 Away from the beaches and tourist resorts of the coastal areas of Zante, the centre of the island has a lot to offer too.
-The mountain villages of Kambi, Volimes and Anafonitria are almost untouched with tourism.
+The mountain villages of Kambi, Volimes and Anafonitria, are almost untouched by tourism.
 Many locals harvest grapes to make wine and olives for olive oil.
-Venture inland and you’ll see a huge range of vineyards and olive tree plantations.
-You’ll get a good understanding of Zante’s real history and culture before tourism that’s still thriving today.
+Venture inland, and you’ll see a huge range of vineyards and olive tree plantations.
+You’ll understand Zante’s real history and culture before tourism that’s still thriving today.

 19. Visit an Olive Oil Factory

 The Aristeon olive oil factory is a family run business located in Lithkia and produces some of the best olive oils in Greece.
 The olive oil museum and factory is accessible to visitors all year round, portraying the process of olive oil making from the 18th century to today.
 You can even try the oil and the olives!
 If you like what you see, there’s a shop where you can stock up on supplies of olive products for your return home.
 For more information, visit the official website.

 20. St Dennis Monastry